Last updated on June 30th, 2026

 Things to bring to Capitol Reef National Park

-As always, we recommend having the 10 essentials on you when doing any hike, but here are a few key items we want to point out that will especially help you during this hike!
+As always, we recommend having the 10 essentials on you when doing any hike, but here are a few key items we want to point out that will especially help you during your time at Capitol Reef!

 Water